This vegan whipped cream recipe is easier than you think! All you do is add three simple ingredients and whip until stiff peaks form. It's the best!

 How To Make Vegan Whipped Cream

-- Put the cream add other ingredients in a bowl.
+- Measure the coconut cream and other ingredients into a bowl.

 - Whip until fluffy.

-There are few different options when it comes to whipping the coconut cream.
-Here are all the ways I’ve tried from least energy to most energy:
+There are few different options when it comes to the methods.
+Here are all the ways I've tried from least energy to most energy:

-If you want to flavor your whipped cream, you can add things like extracts and dry flavors.
+If you want to add more taste to your plant based whipped cream, you can mix in things like extracts and dry flavors.
 Here are some ideas:

 - Cocoa powder